bobquest33/go-agree/README.md

 In the future it may also help you deal with partitioned data structures, probably using [Blance](https://github.com/couchbase/blance).

 *This is at a proof-of-concept stage.
-It is poorly tested and needs refactoring.
 Breaking changes to the API may occur.
 Suggestions, bug reports and PRs welcome.*

 ## API